Support Guilford Boy Scout Troop 471

-Guilford, CT, Scouts, BSA, Troop 471 is a member of the Lighthouse District of the CT Yankee Council.
+Guilford, CT, Scouts BSA, Troop 471 is a member of the Quinnipiac District of the CT Yankee Council.

 We are a boy led outdoor-oriented troop.
 Troop 471 conducts a wide variety of activities that provide adventure and fun while giving scouts opportunities to develop leadership and practical skills.
 The troop's activities are scheduled to give as many scouts as possible the opportunity to participate, even though they may be involved in other school and athletic activities.
 We camp most of the year with a program goal of getting the boys outside as much as possible.